abmist/s2ci/README.md

 In this project, we've used data that originally were in a CSV file called *opendata_projects_clean.csv*.
 It was upload to an instance of MongoDb running locally.
 In doing so, the content was be converted to JSON format.

-To do it, open your terminal and run mongoDB by running the command:
+To do that, open your terminal and run mongoDB by running the command:
  `mongod`

 Leave it running as it is and open another terminal window.

-Copy the CSV file to the same location as the directory opened in the second terminal window.
+Then copy the CSV file to the same location as the directory opened in the second terminal window.

 Enter the following command:

 `mongoimport -d donorsUSA -c projects --type csv --file opendata_projects_clean.csv --headerline`

 It will take a few minutes due to the big amount of records in the file.